Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns the formatted display string for one cell, and explicitly contrasts with 'raw numeric value', distinguishing it from sibling read_cell.
+Description clearly states 'Return the formatted display string for one cell' with specific verb and resource.
+Distinguishes from siblings by contrasting with 'raw numeric value', which differentiates it from read_cell.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.